Electrical and Electronic Engineering MEng/BEng (Hons)

 Facilities

-The School of Future Transport Engineering is based in the Engineering and Computing Building, and the attached Beatrice Shilling Building.
-Both buildings are high-specification learning environments, which benefit from extensive social learning facilities, well-appointed laboratories, lecturing facilities and classrooms, facilitating our innovative teaching methods across a diverse suite of undergraduate and postgraduate courses4.
+The School of Future Transport Engineering is based in high-specification learning environments that benefit from extensive social learning facilities, well-appointed laboratories, lecturing facilities and classrooms, facilitating our innovative teaching methods across a diverse suite of courses.

-Provides students with hands-on learning tools and test benches.
-Supports learning of the properties of electrical generation use, with the aim of training students in the maintenance and running of electrical machines.
+Provides you with hands-on learning tools and test benches.
+Supports learning of the properties of electrical generation use, with the aim of training you in the maintenance and running of electrical machines.

 Equipped with a range of test and measurement equipment, development boards for embedded electronics and a variety of interface for motor solutions.